18F/18f.gsa.gov/_posts/2015-12-23-looking-back-2015-our-own-words.md

 “The best thing I’ve made this year has been working on the soon-to-be-public 18F Handbook in collaboration with my colleagues.
 I’ve learned so much.
 Creating company-wide documentation has forced me to think about how content governance relates to organizational design.” - **Andrew Maier**

-“I loved working on our team process (stand-ups, grooming, planning. and retros).
+“I loved working on our team process (stand-ups, grooming, planning, and retros).
 I think this helps us centralize team tasks, so we can better prioritize.
 It also helps us work through team issues/blockers a lot more quickly and efficiently.
 Creating a long-term roadmap will help even more.” - **Michael Torres**

 “I loved working on [reworking 18F’s onboarding processes](https://18f.gsa.gov/2015/12/01/how-we-dramatically-improved-18fs-onboarding-process-in-3-months/).
 Improving onboarding dramatically improves how people work and feel about their workplace.
 It’s really exciting to think about how we might now scale best practices out and learn from other agencies.” - **Melody Kramer**